×

 When I started my new job they had me fill out a sheet about myself, with most of the questions about what food I like.
 I was surprised I struggled so much, so I decided to make a collage here.

-A full breakfast with eggs, bacon, toast, pancakes, juice, and coffee Kasugai peach gummy candy A latte A large pan of crusty mac n cheese Mochi daifuku Botan rice candy
+A full breakfast with eggs, bacon, toast, pancakes, juice, and coffee Kasugai peach gummy candy Strawberry Banana Smoothie A latte A large pan of crusty mac n cheese Mochi daifuku Botan rice candy Cup noodle stir fry

 10/31/25 - Happy Halloween!